carlydacosta/incommon/readme.md

     ```
     python incommonapp.py
     ```
-* Browse to the application at [http://localhost:3000]
+* Browse to the application at [http://localhost:5000]

+## Breakdown
+-incommonapp.py: runs the program, contains the Flask routes -class_objects.py:  contains the VC, PC, and Crunchbase classes -table_class_objects.py:  contains the database table classes -incommon.db:  store user, VC and PC information

 ## Experiential Learning

-The most prominent lessons learned through my experience of building this application revolved around getting and storing the data.
-The grand plan initially was to just make all the Crunchbase API calls I needed and seed my database so I could query for information and play with the data.
-This would be the simple part, I thought.
+The biggest pain point in my experience of building this application revolved around getting and storing the data.
+The challenges:

-I spent days thinking through the setup of my database structure, which tables would relate by which kind of relationships.
-I rolled up my sleeves and started writing the code necessary to call the API, only to find I made a huge assumption about my understanding of this API.
-The resulting challenges:

 * Exponential growth of API calls
+- API constraint of 50 calls per minute
+- My code blew through the constraint for just one VC and it's 50+ PCs

 * Time lag inherent in each call

-### Exponential growth:
-My initial plan for data collection was to simply hit the API for all VCs, their investments (Portfolio Companies (PC)), and associated data I wanted for my relational DB tables.
-It did not take long for me to blow through the API constraint of 50 calls per minute.
-Most VCs had way more than 50 PCs and I had to make one API call for each of those companies to get the PC data I wanted for the database.
-Moreover, not all VC and PC data I wanted was in a single response.
-I had to make separate calls even for the image and funding round information.
-All of this meant that just ONE API call for a single VC would set off a chain of events leading to exponential growth of API calls.
-Crunchbase sent me emails about being a noob.
-I did not want to be a noob.

-### API call Time lag:
-I quickly learned that making an API call meant a long lag, regardless if I'd just made a call for the same information, wasting precious seconds of my development time.

-Given thes challenged I thought there had to be another way!
+- Even if I called for the same info, it could take minutes before I got a response

 ## Solution:
-### Enter memcached and refactoring:

-#### Memcache:
+#### Memcache
-I learned quickly how this key-value store could save precious time in development and deployment.
-But I also understood the risk of using only memcache since it is not persistent storage.
+-This key-value store saves precious time in development and deployment -Non-persistent storage gets me .
 Especially when one of my goals is to play with the data and look at relationships, an option only with my SQLite DB.

-#### Refactoring:
+#### Refactoring
 My solution to avoid the exponential API calling was to adapt my code to the following logic:
 -Take user input of two VCs, make the API call for only their information -Make API call for a list of their PCs